Skip to Content

 What is the monthly income limit for LIHEAP in Arkansas?

-Eligibility for LIHEAP in Arkansas is based on 60% of the state’s median income (SMI).
-The following chart can help you see if your household is income-eligible for benefits.
+Eligibility for LIHEAP in Arkansas is based on 60% of the state median income (SMI).
+The current income guidelines are shown in the table below.

 Household SizeIncome Limit